awsdocs/amazon-emr-release-guide/doc_source/emr-hbase-configure.md

 ### hbase\.hregion\.max\.filesize<a name="emr-hbase-hbase.hregion.max.filesize"></a>

 This parameter governs the size, in bytes, of the individual regions\.
-By default, it is set to 256 MB\.
-If you are writing a lot of data into your HBase cluster and it's causing frequent splitting, you can increase this size to make individual regions bigger\.
-It reduces splitting but takes more time to load balance regions from one server to another\.
+By default, it is set to `1073741824`\.
+If you are writing a lot of data into your HBase cluster, and it's causing frequent splitting, you can increase this size to make individual regions bigger\.
+It reduces splitting but takes more time to load\-balance regions from one server to another\.

 ```
 [